tamelabe/PostgreSQL_bootcamp/README.md

 | SQL Syntax Construction                        | any types of `JOINs`                                                                                              |

-Please make a select statement that returns person names and pizzeria names based on the `person_visit` table with date of visit in the interval from 07 of January to 09 of january of 2022 (based on internal query in FROM clause) .
+Please make a select statement that returns person names and pizzeria names based on the `person_visit` table with date of visit in a period from 07th of January to 09th of January 2022 (including all days) (based on internal query in `FROM` clause) .

 Please take a look at the pattern of the final query.

     SELECT (...)
 AS person_name ,  -- this is an internal query in a main SELECT clause (...)
-AS pizzeria_name  -- this is an internal query in a main SELECT clause FROM (SELECT … FROM person_visit …) AS t1 -- this is an internal query in a main FROM clause WHERE ...
+AS pizzeria_name  -- this is an internal query in a main SELECT clause FROM (SELECT … FROM person_visits WHERE …) AS pv -- this is an internal query in a main FROM clause ORDER BY ...

 Please add a ordering clause by person name in ascending mode and by pizzeria name in descending mode